Democide: Estimates

 In his estimates, Rudolph Rummel relied mostly on historical accounts, an approach that rarely provides accuracy compared with contemporary academic opinion.
 In the case of Mexican democide, Rummel wrote that while "these figures amount to little more than informed guesses", he thought "there is enough evidence to at least indict these authoritarian regimes for megamurder."
 According to Rummel, his research showed that the death toll from democide is far greater than the death toll from war.
 After studying over 8,000 reports of government-caused deaths, Rummel estimated that there have been 262 million victims of democide in the last century.
 According to his figures, six times as many people have died from the actions of people working for governments than have died in battle.
 One of his main findings was that democracies have much less democide than authoritarian regimes.
 Rummel argued that there is a relation between political power and democide.
 Political mass murder grows increasingly common as political power becomes unconstrained.
 At the other end of the scale, where power is diffuse, checked, and balanced, political violence is a rarity.
 According to Rummel, "[t]he more power a regime has, the more likely people will be killed.
 This is a major reason for promoting freedom."
 Rummel argued that "concentrated political power is the most dangerous thing on earth."

 Rummel's estimates, especially about Communist democide, typically included a wide range and cannot be considered determinative.
 Rummel calculated nearly 43 million deaths due to democide inside and outside the Soviet Union during Stalin's regime.
 This is much higher than an often quoted figure in the popular press of 20 million, or a 2010s scholarly figure of 9 million.
 Rummel responded that the 20 million estimate is based on a figure from Robert Conquest's The Great Terror and that Conquest's qualifier "almost certainly too low" is usually forgotten.
 For Rummell, Conquest's calculations excluded camp deaths before 1936 and after 1950, executions (1939–1953), the forced population transfer in the Soviet Union (1939–1953), the deportation within the Soviet Union of minorities (1941–1944), and those the Soviet Red Army and Cheka (the secret police) executed throughout Eastern Europe after their conquest during the 1944–1945 period.
 Moreover, the Holodomor that killed 5 million in 1932–1934 (according to Rummel) is also not included.
-According to Rummel, forced labor, executions, and concentration camps were responsible for over one million deaths in the Democratic People's Republic of Korea from 1948 to 1987.
 After decades of research in the state archives, most scholars say that Stalin's regime killed between 6 and 9 million, which is considerably less than originally thought, while Nazi Germany killed at least 11 million, which is in line with previous estimates.